 When the Pittsburgh Pirates made the waiver claim for Brandon Wood the owner of the local baseball card shop was pumped.
 We laughed and expressed our doubts.
 He scoffed as he scrambled to find Wood rookie cards to move into the Pirates display case.

 Now let’s get something staight.
 Once Wood put on the Pirates black and gold we have been firmly behind him.
 But the fact he has been an out machine is wearing on our fanhood.

 The thought process of the Pirates brass was a good one.
 Brandon Wood fills a need.
 He’s inexpensive.
 Low Risk.
 Josh Harrison isn’t ready.
 Chase d’Arnaud isn’t ready.
-The option of Josh Rodriguez failed.
+Jordy Mercer is going to be a stud, but isn’t there yet.
+Predictably, the option of Josh Rodriguez failed.

 But looking at Brandon Wood for the next couple of weeks seems like a failure as well.
 We know the past few weeks have been which is evident about 80% of the time he steps to the plate.